imagej/imagej.github.io/_pages/plugins/noisee.md

 ## Bead Method

 Type "*NoiSee*" in the quick search bar, select "*Bead Analysis*" and click "*Run*".
-Otherwise, you can also locate the NoiSee macros in the Plugins &gt; NoiSee menu.
+Otherwise, you can also locate the NoiSee macros in the {% include bc path="Plugins | NoiSee" %} menu.

 First, the parameters dialog will appear with the following input fields / options: